February 2, 2021 WBAS Seasonal Lent, REL Seasons - Lent, REL PD - Family Faith

-15+ FREE Resources for Lent You Will Love
+15+ FREE Lent Activities and Prayers You Will Love

 By: Kathy Hendricks

-During this six-week season, we are encouraged by the Church to engaged in three spiritual practices – prayer, penance, and almsgiving.
-To assist you in carrying out these practices for yourself and with your family or students, Sadlier is pleased to offer a number of inspirational and practical resources.
+During this six-week season, we are encouraged by the Church to engage in three spiritual practices – prayer, penance, and almsgiving.
+To assist you in carrying out these practices for yourself and with your family or students, Sadlier is pleased to offer a number of inspirational and practical Lent activities and prayers.
 We hope it adds to your experience at this sacred time of year.
+Download them now!

 Lent is a time of preparation for the celebration of Christ's Death and Resurrection at Easter.
 Lasting for forty days – from Ash Wednesday to the evening of Holy Thursday – the season draws us towards the light of Christ.